ziura/rindus/README.md

-# 0. Introduction
+# 1. Introduction

 This file describes the proposed solution for the Rindus coding task assignment.

+The project is built under the folder `rindus_ct` (aka rindus coding task).
+Choose that folder as the root folder for all the commands and files that are described in subsequent chapters:

+`cd rindus_ct`

+The project has been developed with Django and Django Rest Framework.
+The additional libraries and dependencies used can be found in the file `requirements.txt`

+## 1.1.
+Running the service without Docker
-Due to lack of time, the Docker container hasn't been implemented, so the service must be run with the django development server instead.

-The first time the project is run, the database migrations must be done with:
+The service can be run without docker with the django development server.
+The first time the project is run this way, the database migrations should be done with:

 `python3 manage.py makemigrations`